 How To Add Closed Captions or Subtitles Without Encoding (when the media and captions files are in different directories)

 1. If the media file and captions file are located in different directories or have different names, you need to create a pointer file that references both the media file and captions file.

 2. Paste the code below into a text editor.
 Edit the name and location of the media file and captions file.
 Save it as an ASX file (e.g. “My-Video.asx”) and make sure that Windows does not rename it (e.g. “My-Video.asx.txt”).
 The ASX file will look and function just like a media file.
 It will associate with the Windows Media icon and playing it will launch the media file and captions file.

 <asx version="3.0"> <entry> <ref href="c:mediaMy-Video.wmv?SAMI=c:captionsMy-Video.smi"/> </entry> </asx>

 Windows Media Player Settings

-1. In order for captions to show up on Windows Media Player, navigate to Tools > Options > Security and check the box “Show local captions when present”.
+1. In order for captions to show up on Windows Media Player, you need to make sure they are enabled.
+Under Organize navigate to Options > Security and check the box “Show local captions when present”.

 2. You also need to right-click over the video window and enable Lyrics, captions, and subtitles.